hyosung11/Launch-School/Courses/journal.md

 18:42 After dinner, a shower, and now ready to get back to studying.

 19:21 Time to do my OO Rock Paper Scissors assignment.

+19:39 Kids went up but I'm still here studying and I love it.
+Okay, do a little more to finish this assignment and then go up to put the kids to bed.